AI Project Management in 2026: 5 Workflows That Ship Today

 What it looks like in practice:

 Reality check: AI-generated plans are starting points, not finished products.
-They typically get you 60-70% of the way there.
+From the patterns we see in Onplana's own Plan Generation usage, they typically get you 60-70% of the way there.
 A PM still needs to review dependencies, adjust estimates based on team-specific factors, and validate resource assignments.

 3. Natural Language Task Creation